 Rowing Canada Aviron selects teams to represent Canada at international rowing competitions.
-This includes the Olympic and Paralympic Games (held every four years – with the next Games in Tokyo in 2020) and the World Rowing Championships (held each year).
+This includes the Olympic and Paralympic Games (held every four years – with the next Games in Paris in 2024) and the World Rowing Championships (held each year).
 The Rowing World Cup series comprises of three regattas held each year and overall winners are determined by points that are awarded to the top finishing boats at each event.

 Rowing has been part of the Olympic program since 1896, with men’s events, with women’s events debuting at the Montreal 1976 Olympics.
 Rowing is one of Canada’s most successful Olympic summer sports and has a winning tradition dating back to more than 100 years.
 Canadian rowing has a proud history of producing Olympic and World Championships medallists and in 2016, celebrated its first Paralympic medal in Rio de Janeiro.

 The next Olympic and Paralympic Summer Games are in Paris, France in 2024.

 Olympic Boat Classes